-In addition to competitive stipends, for resident and fellow physicians, IU School of Medicine Graduate Medical Education (GME) offers excellent health and wellness benefits with no monthly premiums charged to residents and fellows.
-Additionally, annual stipends are evaluated and compared across the nation to ensure compensation remains competitive.
+In addition to competitive stipends for resident and fellow physicians, IU School of Medicine Graduate Medical Education (GME) offers excellent health and wellness benefits with no monthly premiums charged to residents and fellows.
+Stipends are evaluated annually and compared across the nation to ensure competitive compensation.

-The Office of Graduate Medical Education, in collaboration with its affiliated hospitals, also provides administrative guidance and professional development for program directors, faculty, residents, fellows and coordinators to enhance administrative expertise toward fulfilling state and national requirements of ACGME, NRMP and other specialty organizations.
+The GME Office, in collaboration with its affiliated hospitals, also provides administrative guidance and professional development for program directors, faculty, residents, fellows and coordinators to enhance administrative expertise toward fulfilling state and national requirements for ACGME, NRMP and other specialty organizations.

-The residents and fellows at IU School of Medicine must adhere to the highest professional standards and demonstrate the school’s commitment to providing excellent, compassionate and ethical care.
-The policies and standards established by the school and its clinical partners ensure that these standards of excellent are achieved in all situations.
+Residents and fellows at IU School of Medicine must adhere to the highest professional standards and demonstrate the school’s commitment to providing excellent, compassionate and ethical care.
+The policies and standards established by the school and its clinical partners ensure that these standards of excellence are achieved in all situations.